openfaas/docs/docs/deployment/troubleshooting.md

 Alternatively, consider using the [Single-Sign On module from OpenFaaS Pro](https://docs.openfaas.com/reference/authentication/#oidc-and-oauth2-for-the-openfaas-api).

+### Can I manage functions via kubectl?

+Yes using the Function Custom Resource: [Learn how to manage your functions with kubectl](https://www.openfaas.com/blog/manage-functions-with-kubectl/)

+This is required for Flux or ArgoCD.
+It also lets you deploy functions via Helm.

+### How to I manage different environments like staging and production?

+OpenFaaS supports both multiple-namespaces and multiple configuration files for functions.
+Learn more: [Configure your OpenFaaS functions for staging and production](https://www.openfaas.com/blog/custom-environments/)

+### Does OpenFaaS support multi-tenancy?

+Yes, if configured correctly.
+[Call us to find out more](https://openfaas.com/support)

 ### Traffic is not being spread evenly between functions

 You will need to ensure that you are doing one of the following: